noir-lang/noir/docs/docs/concepts/advanced/public_vm.md

 ### Computing VM circuits + proofs using the stdlib

-In this context, the Composer already posesses $T_Q$.
+In this context, the Composer already possesses $T_Q$.

 Consider the execution of an ACIR opcode stream.
 If the opcode makes a standard library call, the stdlib function is executed as normal, but the Composer will do the following when a constraint is added: